-The Don Malcolm President’s Award is awarded annually by the Club President in recognition of someone who has made a substantial contribution to the life and well-being of our club.
+The Don Malcolm President’s Award was initiated in 2020 and is presented annually by the club president in recognition of someone who has made a substantial contribution to the life and well-being of our club.

 Congratulations to Ethan Rocke who is the 2021 recipient of the Don Malcolm President’s Award.
 The award was announced at our Virtual Presentation Night by Club President Greg Baum, who said that Ethan is one of those “who is the lifeblood of our club.
 There is no job that is too small for Ethan, and no job that’s too big.
 Everything that needs to be done – he is there to do willingly, enthusiastically and tirelessly.
 Ethan has an upbeat presence, with a heart of gold and is a work horse like few others.”

 Ethan played 36 games for the men’s thirds from 2016-2018 and then took over as the thirds Team Manager in 2019.
 In 2021 he was the men’s reserves team manager and assisted with both the reserves and seniors, and in season 2022 he will take on the role as team manager for the men’s seniors.

 He is the club’s go-to person for most of the operational activities for the men’s teams: